The Jagiellonian University, founded in 1364, is the oldest university in Poland. Located in ancient Kraków, one of the most

 In 2002 and 2005 the European Commission granted the School the European Label Award for innovative initiatives in language teaching.

-POL 157 Polish Language July 5-24 (2 hours each day, taught in the morning)
+POL 157 Polish in Poland (2 hours each day, taught in the morning)

 A multi-level course designed to introduce students to the Polish language or to improve the knowledge of Polish they already possess.